 1. Let Yourself Be in the Moment

 It can be easy to quickly feel like you are missing out on a “normal” life.
 When baby is born, it’s nearly impossible to see your friends and family, let alone leave your house.
 And that feeling of being left out of your life can make you feel incredibly lonely and sad.
 Instead, remind yourself that this moment is fleeting!
 While you will soon be back to your normal life, the time spent with your newborn (sleepless nights and stressful days included!) will be moments you will never get back.

 2. Join a Facebook Group

 Sometimes all we need to feel better is to feel heard and understood.
 When you’re unable to get out and spend time with your friends and family, connecting with like-minded people online is an excellent second option.
-There are many different types of new mom Facebook groups for those with different ideas.
+There are many new mom Facebook groups for those with different ideas.
 Do your research and choose one that fits you best.
 You can use this group to ask questions about new mom life, bond with those going through the same thing as you, or ask for new ideas for postpartum self-care!
-These groups are also useful to simply read what others have to say and not feel so alone.
+These groups are also helpful to read what others have to say and not feel so alone.

 3. Get Dressed as Often as You Can

-When you have no sleep and no place to go, it can be hard to motivate yourself to put on anything other than your pajamas.
+When you have no sleep and no place to go, motivating yourself to put on anything other than your pajamas can be hard.
 But getting dressed is a great way to feel good about yourself and lift your spirits.
 Set a starting goal to get dressed at least two or three times a week—and make it simple.
 Blow out your hair or put on some simple makeup.
 Throw on a pair of stylish joggers rather than your usual pajama bottoms.
 You may not see a soul that day besides your newborn, but it can do wonders for your inner self.

 4. Treat Yourself